 We have a couple more models scheduled to be reviewed before the end of the year, and we’ll add any that make the grade.
 So be sure to watch this article for updates.

-So, without further ado, here are the best soundbars we’ve reviewed.
+So, without further ado, here are the best soundbars we’ve reviewed, ranked by price.